straup/parallel-ogram/INSTALL.md

 	# Backups - by default anyone who knows where your copy of
 	# parallel-ogram is (on the Internet) could register to have
-	# their photos (and likes) backed up.
-If you don't want to
+	# their photos (and likes) backed up on your machine.
+If you
-	# let anyone else backup their photos then you should disable
+	# don't want to let anyone else backup their photos then you
-	# the 'enable_feature_backups_registration' flag.
-If you want
+	# should disable the 'enable_feature_backups_registration' flag.
-	# to limit who can register take a look at the invite code
+	# If you want to limit who can register take a look at the invite
-	# flags below.
+	# code flags below.

 	$GLOBALS['cfg']['enable_feature_backups'] = 1;
 	$GLOBALS['cfg']['enable_feature_backups_registration'] = 1;